ARehberg25/IntermediateTutorial/tutorial/training_cnn_resnet.md

 python scripts/resnet_training.py
 ```

+You can now run evaluation on this trained network.
+You'll have to modify the evaluation script we ran previously to accept the CNN rather than MLP.
+Some of the work is done already (but commented out), but the rest we leave up to you.

 From here on out the tutorial ends.
 You can use the tools given to investigate different ways to train networks to classify IWCD data.

-Do you want to test different architectures?
-Hyperparameters?
-Pre-processing?
-Do more in-depth analysis of the results?
-The tools are all here, and you can choose which way to take this project.
-Good luck!
+Here are some proposed ways to go deeper in this tutorial:

+- Compare the base performance of the three architectures
+- Modify hyperparameters: both those explicitly stated in config, and any others you can find in the individual network code
+- Add pre-processing to the input charge and/or time to make it easier for the network to learn
+- Add more in-depth evaluation.
+For example, does your classifier have a momentum dependence?